Engaged Buddhism is when Buddhists are engaged with the social and political process of their society, to benefit others.

 - You may often be ignored, or your views minimized, by those in power or those opposed to your views.
 Stay mindful, engaged, peaceful, and compassionate.

-- Understand why the “other side” feels they way they do, and seek common ground as we all live in the same community and are all interdependent on each other.
+- Understand why the “other side” feels the way they do and seek common ground as we all live in the same community and are all interdependent on each other.

 - Do not use harsh or divisive speech, and do not use violent or destructive actions.

-Now that you have this summary, this article will provide you more information (hyperlinks on this page take you to other articles that I wrote which explain a topic further).
+Now that you have this summary, this article will provide you more information about engaged Buddhism (hyperlinks on this page take you to other articles that I wrote which explain a topic further).

 Two Important Things to Remember: It Won’t Last, And Everything Depends on Other Things